afondiel/computer-science-notebook/ai/research-papers/paper-review-and-code/prompt-paper-review.md

 # Prompt for Paper Review and Summarization

-## Overview

-Prompt for paper review and summarization.
-The summary can be generated at once or interactively , i.e section by section.

 ## Setup Config